 Day 4 – Day trip to the famous Concha y Toro winery

-Chilean wine is loved around the world, so it’s definitely include a vineyard visit on your Chile backpacking itinerary.
+Chilean wine is loved around the world, so it’s definitely include a vineyard visit on your Chile itinerary.

 We visited the Concha y Toro winery to have a taste of some of the best.
 It’s just under two hours south of Santiago by public transport, which costs around $5 for the return journey.